nuuuwan/news_lk3_data/README.md

 The proposed electricity tariff revision proposal was submitted to the PUCSL by the Ceylon Electricity Board (CEB) in recent weeks.

 Sri Lanka Asks Combined Maritime Forces To Probe Hijacked Boat

-Sri Lanka Loses Communication With Trawler Hijacked By Somali Pirates

 ◼️